© Unofficial Royalty 2024

 June 28, 1800 – Death of Heinrich XI, 1st Prince Reuss of Greiz in Greiz, Principality of Reuss-Greiz, now in Thuringia, Germany; buried at the Stadtkirche St. Marien in Greiz, now in the German state of Thuringia

-Heinrich XI was only eight-months-old when his father died on November 17, 1722.
+Heinrich XI was only eight months old when his father died on November 17, 1722.
 His four-year-old brother Heinrich IX succeeded their father as Count Reuss of Obergreiz but he reigned only four months, dying on March 17, 1723.
 Heinrich XI became Count Reuss of Obergreiz the day before his first birthday.
-Heinrich XI was a reigning Count and then a reigning Prince from 1723 until his death in 1800, a total of 77 years.
+Heinrich XI was a reigning Count and then a reigning Prince from 1723 until he died in 1800, a total of 77 years.

 Unofficial Royalty: Death of Heinrich XI, 1st Prince Reuss of Greiz